Israel, Hamas Peace Deal Latest; Federal Worker Layoffs; Health Care Subsidies

 Hamas-run civil police force has already been seen on the streets in areas where the Israeli army withdrew.

-Kerry Kahn and Tel Aviv, thanks so much.
+Kerry Khan and Tel Aviv, thanks so much.
+You're welcome.

 That means more federal employees will lose their jobs.